 - you haven’t tried other treatments appropriate for your condition first.

-Your doctor may decide not to prescribe adalimumab if you’ve had:
+Your doctor may decide not to prescribe adalimumab if you’ve had or have:

 - repeated or severe infections